-Budget food in Havana is harder to find & more expensive than anywhere else in Cuba – we’ll show you where to find some of the cheapest eats in the city!
+Havana cuban food on a budget is harder to find & more expensive than anywhere else in Cuba – we’ll show you where to find some of the cheapest eats in the city!

-We here at DIY Travel HQ spent 5 days in Havana without setting foot in a tourist restaurant!
+We spent 5 days in Havana without setting foot in a tourist restaurant!
+There’s lots of street food but we also ate at a couple of government & private restaurants.

-These were at least 3 times cheaper than tourist restaurants but the quality & quantity of food seemed the same
+These were at least 3 times cheaper than tourist restaurants but the quality & quantity seemed the same.

 Here you can get a glass of refresco for the standard price of 1 peso / $0.04!